World Expo 2025 Guide: See the Future in Osaka

 • Switzerland

-• Nordic Pavilion (Denmark, Finland, Iceland, Norway, and Sweden)
+• Nordic Region (Denmark, Finland, Iceland, Norway, and Sweden)

 For example, the Netherlands pavilion focuses on the theme “Common Ground: creating a new dawn together.”
 It is designed in the shape of an illuminated sphere to symbolize clean energy and sustainability, as well as the rising sun.